PetraHajdu/SQL_HackerRank/README.md

 # SQL_HackerRank

-## Oracle SQL Solutions for Hackerrank Problems
+## Oracle SQL Solutions for HackerRank Problems

-This repository contains Oracle SQL solutions for various problems from Hackerrank.
+This repository contains Oracle SQL solutions for various problems from HackerRank.

-Each SQL file in this repository corresponds to a specific problem on Hackerrank.
+Each SQL file in this repository corresponds to a specific problem on HackerRank.
 The file names are structured in a way that indicates the problem number and a brief description of the problem.

 ## Resources